Glossary

 ReadGAAP (Generally Accepted Accounting Principles)

-The U.S. standard set of accounting rules used in audited financial statements.
+The U.S. standard set of accounting rules used in audited financial statements, set by FASB and required for most lender, investor, and audit contexts.

 Read